pbs-assess/gfsynopsis/report/web/README.md

 - `?species=sablefish`

-Confirm that refresh and browser back/forward navigation preserve the selected species, only its two figure files are requested, and the browser console has no errors.
+Confirm that refresh and browser back/forward navigation preserve the selected species and figure language, only its two figure files are requested, and the browser console has no errors.
 Check a wide desktop viewport as well as widths near 768 px and 360 px; neither the controls, metadata, nor figures should cause horizontal scrolling.
 Test filtering and selection in the labelled species combobox with